 In all, some 500 Chinese companies have invested in Britain, not counting certain long-standing Hong Kong firms that have been here since before the hand-over.
 The Chinese see Britain as being on a growth path, and value the legal standards here as well as the openness of our economy.
 Mr Osborne, keen to take advantage of this, has laid out plans for London to become the international centre for trading in the Chinese currency, the renminbi.

 There are other explanations for China’s interest, of course.
-Some companies hemmed in by fierce competition and price controls at home think they can enjoy bigger profit margins by investing abroad.
+Manufacturing in mexico vs china companies hemmed in by fierce competition and price controls at home think they can enjoy bigger profit margins by investing abroad.
 Others want to acquire technology, management and marketing expertise.
 For property firms, Britain is something of a bargain compared with the soaring price of land in big cities on the Chinese mainland – right now, according to Wanda, London is cheaper than Beijing.

 Yet this week’s back-slapping cannot hide some more fundamental issues.
 For example, it is clear who is in the driving seat of the British-Chinese relationship: this current entente follows Beijing’s decision to remove Britain from the 18 months of purdah imposed after David Cameron and Nick Clegg met the Dalai Lama.
 However much Messrs Osborne and Johnson talk of China valuing Britain, the power is tilted very much Beijing’s way.
 And the exclusive focus on economics gives the impression that Britain has, in effect, given up seeking a meaningful political relationship with a regime that is going to play a growing global role.
 The Chinese have been allowed to set the parameters on the level of concern they will allow Britain, along with other foreign powers, to express about their human rights record, Tibet or other sensitive matters.